 Illustrated in Fig. 1 is preparing the ChemDiversity Phenotypic Library (over 7,500 compounds) obtained as a result of consecutive narrowing down the initial 500,000 compounds.
-In addition to selection by structural diversity, these steps included retaining only compounds with favourable properties, i.e. those passing through PAINS, Ro5, Veber, reactive/toxic group and other filters.
+In addition to selection by structural diversity, these steps included retaining only compounds with favorable properties, i.e. those passing through PAINS, Ro5, Veber, reactive/toxic group, and other filters.
 Special attention has been paid to removing compounds with potentially low water solubility and cell permeability.

 BioDiversity Phenotypic Library

 The BioDiversity Phenotypic Library (almost 11,000 compounds in total), besides applying the structural dissimilarity rules wherever possible, has a different underlying principle, prioritizing maximum diverse bioactivity of the compounds.
 It includes more than 4,100 compounds with experimental biological activity (including a number of approved and experimental drugs) extracted from ChEMBL and DrugBank databases.
-Furthermore, the Library has been enriched with 3,500 analogs of the above mentioned bioactive compounds by applying 2D fingerprint similarity search (Tanimoto ≥ 0.85).
+Furthermore, the Library has been enriched with 3,500 analogs of the above mentioned bioactive compounds by applying a 2D fingerprint similarity search (Tanimoto ≥ 0.85).
 Also, 3,400 natural product-related compounds (including about 1,500 natural-like fragments) have been added to fill the Library with more biologically relevant molecules.

 The Library contains links to the compounds’ bioactivity profiles in the ChEMBL database.
-Various compound annotations (such as UniProt ID’s of all targets associated with each compound) are available as well.
+Various compound annotations (such as UniProt IDs of all targets associated with each compound) are available as well.